-By the Most Rev Timothy Costelloe SDB Archbishop of Perth
+Most Rev Timothy Costelloe SDB Archbishop of Perth

-St Mary's Cathedral, Perth Sunday 6 August, 2017
+Sunday 17 March 2019 St Mary's Cathedral, Perth

-When I was a young man studying for the priesthood, I remember being taught that when trying to understand, reflect on or pray with a passage from the Gospels, it is very important to have a look at what has come immediately before and what comes immediately after the particular passage you are considering.
+When I was a young man studying for the priesthood, I remember being taught that when trying to understand, reflect on or pray with a passage from the gospels, it is very important to have a look at what has come immediately before and what comes immediately after the particular passage you are considering.

-I think this is especially important today, as we celebrate the feast of the Transfiguration of the Lord.
-The story of Jesus being transfigured, that is shown in all his glory as the Son of God, in the presence of Moses and Elijah, the two great prophets of the Jewish tradition, points us to the truth about who Jesus really is: the final and complete fulfillment of all God's promises to his Chosen People, to us as the new People of God formed into a communion of discipleship through our baptism, and in fact to the whole of humanity, for every single person who has ever lived or who will ever live is created by God in the divine image.
+I think this is especially important today, as we gather for the Liturgy of the Second Sunday of Lent in which the Church invites us to reflect on the mystery of the Transfiguration of the Lord.
+This story of Jesus being transfigured, that is shown in all his glory as the Son of God, in the presence of Moses and Elijah, the two great prophets of the Jewish tradition, points us to the truth about who Jesus really is: the final and complete fulfillment of all God's promises to his Chosen People, to us as the new People of God formed into a communion of discipleship through our baptism, and in fact to the whole of humanity, for every single person who has ever lived or who will ever live is created by God in the divine image.
 We are all children of God, and therefore all brothers and sisters of Jesus, who reveals the face of God to us.

-But as the prayer we will pray just before the Eucharistic Prayer reminds us, in God's mysterious plan, Jesus was transfigured in the presence of his closest disciples Peter, James and John, so that the scandal, the horror and degradation, of the cross might be removed from the hearts of the disciples.
+But as the prayer we will pray just before the Eucharistic Prayer reminds us, in God's mysterious plan Jesus was transfigured in the presence of his closest disciples Peter, James and John, so that the scandal, the horror and degradation, of the cross might be removed from the hearts of the disciples.
 In other words, the disciples were given this extraordinary gift of seeing something of the divine glory of Jesus in order to strengthen them for the horrors of his arrest, his suffering and his shocking death.
+As the prayer will remind us, the passion of Jesus is the pathway to the glory of his resurrection.